fglmtt/admin/lectures/10-the-filesystem.md

 Local domain sockets (aka UNIX domain sockets)
 - Are full-duplex (while pipes are half-duplex)
 - Are used to communicate with processes running on the same computer
-- Are more efficient then Internet domain socket because there is no networking overhead (a UNIX domain socket is referred to through a filesystem object rather than a network port)
+- Are more efficient than Internet domain socket because there is no networking overhead (a UNIX domain socket is referred to through a filesystem object rather than a network port)
-- Support both stream  (`SOCK_DGRAM`) and datagram (`SOCK_STREAM`) communication (while processes from pipes just read and write bytes)
+- Support both datagram  (`SOCK_DGRAM`) and stream (`SOCK_STREAM`) communication (while processes from pipes just read and write bytes)

 ## 6. File attributes